The Ireland Walking Guide

 7. An upland area's perimeter can be defined by a combination of rivers, valleys, lakes, coastlines, cols, and / or obvious flattening of the surrounding lower ground.

-8. A n upland area cannot be bisected by a natural watercourse (e.g. a river or stream).
+8. An upland area cannot be bisected by a natural watercourse (e.g. a river or stream).
 In other words, all natural watercourses flowing within an upland area must have all their sources in that same upland area.

 In order to compile Ireland's Range High Points list, Kieron Gribbon had to first identify and plot every Irish upland area's perimeter based on the above criteria.
-Surprisingly, such a task that had never been done before and had to be undertaken from scratch.
+Surprisingly, such a task had never been done before and had to be undertaken from scratch.
 It was only after all 125 Irish upland areas were accurately plotted that it became possible to identify the Range High Point locations themselves.

 ▲